 If you’re moving yourself, disassemble any furniture so it will fit better on the moving truck.
 If you’re using a moving company, you can skip this step, as they’ll take care of it for you.

 Lastly, make sure you get a good night’s rest (even if you’re on an air mattress)!

 If you’re reading this a month or two before moving day, you probably expect that you’ll have nothing to pack on moving day, but there are always a few last-minute things you might have forgotten about.

-Do a quick run through the house to make sure you didn’t leave anything behind.
+Do a quick run through, room by room, to make sure you didn’t leave anything behind.
 Open up all cabinets, closets, and other storage spaces and don’t close them again until they are completely empty.

 This includes your fridge and pantry, too!
 Pack any perishable items in a cooler with plenty of ice.
 Your mover is not permitted to put perishable food items on the moving truck, so make sure you have enough space in your own vehicle for it.